rcemper/Backport-JSON-to-Cache/README.md

 </Project>
 </Export>

-I just tested it in Namespace "%SYS" with Studio inport + compile
+I just tested it in Namespace "%SYS" with Studio import + compile

 ### examples ###